Skip to main content

 • Your MoonPay account is disabled, so you can’t use MoonPay services

-• MoonPay does not custody your crypto; your funds are not taken or frozen
+• MoonPay does not hold or control your crypto; your funds are not taken or frozen

-• Some disablement decisions are final and can’t be appealed
+• If you think we made a mistake, you can request a review.
+Some disablement decisions are final and can’t be appealed

-• You can still access your crypto by exporting your recovery phrase
+• You can still access and move your crypto by exporting your recovery phrase

 Why accounts may be disabled